Dease Lake: History

 In 1837 a Hudson's Bay Company post, known as Lake House, was created by Robert Campbell on the shore of Dease Lake about 50 km north of the Stikine River and 150 km south of where the present day Alaska Highway passes.
 The Lake had been named in 1834 for Chief Factor Peter Warren Dease, and would become a major junction for miners travelling to the gold rush in Cassiar (later an asbestos mine).
 Although the fort was abandoned soon after, the town based around the fort lived on, and was renamed Dease Lake in 1934 by then-Chief Trader John McLeod.

 During the 1960s and 1970s, BC Rail started to build an extension of their line towards Dease Lake, but construction was halted.
 Grading was completed all the way, and can still be seen from the air at 58°03′N 129°49′W.

-Geography
+Geography and climate

 North of Dease Lake is Good Hope Lake (138 km) and the Alaska Highway (235 km).
 South of Dease Lake is Iskut (65 km), Stewart (398 km), and Kitwanga (489 km).

-Climate

 Dease Lake has a subarctic climate (Köppen Dfc), typical of northern British Columbia.
 Summers are mild, coupled with chilly nights while winters are severely cold and snowy, with annual snowfall averaging 212.8 cm.
 Autumn typically begins by early September and lasts into October when winter begins.
 Winter can last into late March or sometimes early April.
 Spring usually lasts until late May or early June, after when summer begins.
 Due to Dease Lake's high elevation, snowfall is possible during any month of the year.